dvirgiln/dvirgiln.github.io/_posts/2019-03-25-windowing-using-spark-structured-streaming.md

       .getOrCreate()
 ```

-To avoid all the INFO logs from Spark appearing into the Console,  just set the log level as ERROR:
+To avoid all the INFO logs from Spark appearing in the Console, set the log level as ERROR:
 ```
 spark.sparkContext.setLogLevel("ERROR")
 ```

-Then we need to define our input stream:
+Now we need to define our input stream:

 ```
     val inputStream = spark